 So, please, just ignore how it looks and listen to me when I say, it’s the yummiest, most comforting food around.

 Oh!
-And I did call this dairy free Chicken a la King for a reason. ;) But…it’s really “milk” free because I do use butter in this recipe.
+And I did call this dairy free Chicken a la King for a reason. ;) But…it’s really “milk” free (and not fully “dairy free”) because I do use butter in this recipe.

-You can sub olive oil if you like but I really think the butter adds to the flavor.
+You can sub olive oil to be fully dairy free if you like but I really think the butter adds to the flavor.
 But you can, if you need/want to.

 I try to eat milk/dairy free (because my body does not like it) but do eat butter without an issue.